 Before diving into what my husband affectionately calls “the shower cap biz,” I was a TV writer and producer.
 As the co-owner of a production company in Los Angeles, I had the pleasure of creating lifestyle programming for TV networks like Travel Channel, Food Network and HGTV.
 Basically, my job was telling stories about people inviting something new into their lives.
 So, I thought it’d be fitting to share a bit more backstory about this “something new” and how Turbella came to be.

 They say the best ideas come while showering.
 I guess mine came while cursing my umpteenth sucky shower cap.
-This particular one's elastic was so stretched out after only a month that its only usefulness would be as a tarp for a large pizza.
+The elastic on this particular one was so stretched out after a month that its only usefulness would have been as a tarp for a large pizza.
 The shower cap before that squeezed so tightly I wondered, under the thunder of water hitting it, if it was reshaping my sweaty head into a figure eight.
 I usually wasted half an hour post-shower wrestling my hair back from the Swamp Thing.
-Which got me thinking:
+Which got me puzzling...

 What gives?
 Well, our "gear" is a crunchy disk of plastic stuck on a wimpy strip of elastic.
 We call it a shower cap although it's actually a bathing cap.
 It was invented in 1901 to wear while soaking in the (clawfoot) tub, not for standing under a torrent of water in a steamy enclosure.
 Yet the shower cap hasn't really changed in those 117+ years.
 Which is great if you're a Victorian ghost.
 But if you have places to be this millennium, the bathing cap/shower cap is a crazy-making relic.
 Maybe crazy is contagious, because it inspired me to start this company and try to figure out how to make the hair protection that actually works.